Special Clerical Court: Unique characteristics and freedoms of court

-Iranian Conservatives have argued that Iran's Supreme Leader has the power to make new courts if he wishes - they say that according to Iran's Constitution, the Supreme Leader has absolute power, and the constitution represents the least of the powers he is allowed to exercise.
+Iranian Conservatives have argued that Iran's Supreme Leader has the power to make new courts if he wishes on the grounds that according to Iran's Constitution, the Supreme Leader has absolute power, and so is not limited by the rules of the constitution.

 Complaint about legitimacy

 A number of sources have questioned the constitutionality of the SCC system.